mezcel/rosary.net/README.md

 # Client
 Rosary App

-I have not posted the Main Client GUI yet
+I have not uploaded the Main Client GUI .cs code file yet It contains the WPF and GUI functions

 The Demo Version 2 Video illustrates how it looks: http://mezcel.wixsite.com/rosary/demo-video